leonstel/leonstel.github.io/first.md

 the new data.
 In our case the custom-tree element has the data prop van MyApp bound to its own data prop.

-**Recap**: MyApp changes this.data -> the &lt;custom-tree&gt; is bound and gets notified -> the updated() function of &lt;custom-tree&gt; is being called -> you react on this change
+**Recap**: MyApp changes this.data -> the &lt;custom-tree&gt; is bound and gets notified -> the updated() function of &lt;custom-tree&gt; is being called -> you could react on this change

 Everytime -> britney spears youtube.